Home | About | Blog Posts | Publications | Neufeld Lecture | Teaching Module | Media

-Heather Green is an assistant professor in the Department of History at Saint Mary’s University located in K’jipuktuk, Mi’kma’ki (Halifax, NS).
+Heather Green (she/her) is an assistant professor in the Department of History at Saint Mary’s University located in K’jipuktuk, Mi’kma’ki (Halifax, NS).
 She obtained her PhD from the University of Alberta in 2018 where her doctoral studies examined the colonial history of gold mining and environmental transformation in relation to Indigenous-setter relations in the Klondike region of the Yukon Territory.
 She was privileged to work with the Tr’ondëk Hwëch’in First Nation in Dawson City throughout that research process.
 Her current research focuses on environmental histories of mining, sport-hunting tourism and colonialism, and heritage landscapes in the Canadian North.
+Her work has appeared in the Canadian Historical Review, Inuit Studies, the Northern Review, the Journal of Tourism History and in the edited collection Mining and Communities in Northern Canada.
+Her first book, The Great Upheaval: Gold Mining and Environmental Change in the Klondike, is forthcoming with UBC Press.
 She teaches courses on environmental history, Indigenous-settler relations, and history in film in which she adopts pedagogies of hands-on skills and research creation in digital and written forms.